dievardump/yasp-router/README.md

 ## Components & methods

-This package provides 3 Components and 3 methods to use
+This package provides 3 Components, 4 methods and one store to use

 Components :